-- the results of our exploration activities, and the possibility that future exploration results may be materially less promising than initial exploration results; - any graphite or vanadium discoveries not being in high enough concentration to make it economic to extract the metals; - ability to finance growth plans; - currently pending or new litigation or arbitration; and - our ability to maintain and timely receive mining, manufacturing, and other permits from regulatory agencies.
+- currently pending or new litigation or arbitration; and - our ability to maintain and timely receive mining, manufacturing, and other permits from regulatory agencies.

 For a more detailed discussion of such risks and other important factors that could cause actual results to differ materially from those in such forward-looking statements and forward-looking information, please see "Item 1A.
 Risk Factors" below in this Annual Report on Form 10-K. Although we have attempted to identify important factors that could cause actual results to differ materially from those described in forward-looking statements and forward-looking information, there may be other factors that cause results not to be as anticipated, estimated or intended.
 There can be no assurance that these statements will prove to be accurate as actual results and future events could differ materially from those anticipated in the statements.
+The forward-looking statements in this report are made as of the date of this filing, unless an earlier date is specified.
 Except as required by law, we assume no obligation to publicly update any forward-looking statements and forward-looking information, whether as a result of new information, future events or otherwise.